Skip to main content

 When robots need to work together, the orchestration layer coordinates their tasks, timing, and shared workspace.

-Built for Real Factories
+Built for real factories.

 We don't start with a humanoid and work backwards.
 We start with your factory's actual bottleneck and work forwards.
 CNC loading, material transport, edge banding — we match the robot to the task, not the other way around.